A Polish detective in a Scottish crime novel

 The murder stones | Published February 2022 | Read October 2024

-The murder stones is book 4 (of six, currently) in the DI Dania Gorska series, set in Dundee.
-In this outing the detective inspector is called upon to investigate a fatal road traffic accident as the victim has unexplained injuries and a witness reported seeing a man fleeing from the scene.
-The murder is linked to a sprawling country estate and the disappearance of the man's two brothers many years ago.
+The murder stones is Book 4 in the DI Dania Gorska series, set in Dundee.
+In this outing the detective inspector is called upon to investigate a fatal road traffic accident.
+The accident requires investigation as the victim has unexplained injuries and a witness reported seeing a man fleeing from the scene.
+The man's death is linked to a sprawling local country estate and the disappearance of the man's two brothers many years ago.
 The murder stones of the title refer to carved headstones that appear on the estate grounds, suggesting the missing brothers were murdered.

-I liked Dania and found the concept of a Polish detective working in Scotland intriguing.
-There isn't a lot of context, though, so I assume that the reader would need to work their way through the series from the first book to fully appreciate book 4.
-Allen does a good job of conveying the atmosphere of the estate and the magic convention held there that Dania is forced to join as she investigates the murder.
-While there was enough to hold my interest, the pacing s a bit slow and there are a bunch of subplots going on that seem a bit unnecessary.
+I liked Dania and found the concept of a Polish detective working in Scotland a new take on the crime genre for me.
+There isn't a lot of context in the book, though, so I assume that the reader would need to work their way through the series from the first book to fully appreciate Book 4.
+Allen does a good job of conveying the atmosphere of the estate.
+There's added interest from the magic convention held on the estate that Dania is forced to join as she investigates the murder.

-There isn't anything in The murder stones that made me dislike the book, it is just a mediocre read.
+There isn't anything in The murder stones that made me especially dislike the book; it is just a mediocre read.
 There is a solid premise for story, but it isn't terribly convincing or interesting.
 That said, I might still check out the other books in the series.

 Rating: ⭐⭐⭐